startyourlab/website/docs/glossary.md

 ### Merge

 **Merging** is the process by which two versions of code are compared, reconciled, and ultimately combined to make one new version of that code.
-It is the final step in the GitHub cycle.
+It is the final step in the GitHub workflow.

 ### Labels